-The development projects identified in the cumulative project list represent only a portion of the projects likely to be constructed in the RSA through 2040 because the list is mostly based on planned development activity over the next 3 or 4 years.
+The development projects identified in the cumulative project list represent only a portion of the projects likely to be constructed in the RSA through 2040.
 The general plans of the cities and county in the RSA include provisions for future growth beyond existing development levels under their land use elements.
-Although there would be additional future development projects that are not included on this list because they are not programmed or entitled at this time (not reasonably foreseeable), these development projects are expected to proceed in the future on the basis of the general plans' land use designations.
+Although there would be additional future development projects that are not included on this list because they were not planned at the time this list was developed (not reasonably foreseeable), these development projects are expected to proceed in the future on the basis of the general plans' land use designations.